mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/4-armory-concepts/d-chaining-screens.md

         delete(signal);
 end
 ```

+Start `forge run` and voila!
+You have a full onboarding process done!

 Ok, now when we did the onboarding successfully, we can add survey screens!
 Here we'll use 3 new components: `DescriptionComponent`, `CloudSelectComponent` and `ActionGroupComponent`.
 When it comes to `CloudSelectComponent` and `ActionGroupComponent`, you can't just add them to the method, you need to make list of options first.